26 years ago - Dick Grayson is born to Jack & Mary Grayson of the Flying Graysons. His is a sixth generation acrobat in Haley's Circus

 5 years ago - 21-year-old Dick starts working with Barbara Gordon's Oracle, rekindling their relationship.
 He helps train Tim Drake as he becomes the new Robin.

 4 years ago - 22-year old Dick and the other original Titans reform the team.
 He becomes sparring partners with 20-year-old Betty Kane (who does not know he is Nightwing), helping her through her guilt over the Qurac bombing.
 Koriand'r returns to Earth and stays with him periodically, although their relationship is complicated by his growing relationship with Barbara Gordon.
-He temporarily takes over the role of Batman for Bruce Wayne, who admits that he should have come to him instead of Jean Paul Valley while he recovers from his broken back.
+He temporarily takes over the role of Batman for Bruce Wayne, who admits that he should have come to him instead of Jean Paul Valley while he recovered from his broken back.
 He defeats and imprisons Waylon Jones.
 Despite everything he's doing, he finds time to serve as the best man in Wally West's wedding to Linda Park.

 3 years ago - 23-year-old Dick, knowing that Bruce Wayne needs him, seeks out Alfred Pennyworth and convincing him to return.
 His Titans team and Young Justice work together to stop a rogue Superman android that had been activated by Indigo, and both suffer casualties.
 In the aftermath he helps Roy Harper form the new Outsiders.